pump-io/pump.io/README.md

    the IP of the hostname.
 * *port* Port to listen on.
 Defaults to 31337, which is no good.
 You should listen on 80 or 443 if you're going to have anyone use this.
+* *urlPort* Port to use for generating URLs.
+Defaults to the same as `port`, but if you're insisting on proxying behind Apache or whatever despite warnings not to, you can use this.
 * *secret* A session-generating secret, server-wide password.
 * *noweb* Hide the Web interface.
 Since it's disabled for this release, this shouldn't cause you any problems.